therealmartinezzz/therealmartinezzz/README.md

 ###

-<p align="left">Hello everyone, I am Aziz Imranzade.
+<p align="left">Hello everyone, I am David Martinez.
 I currently live in Azerbaijan.
 I am developing myself in the web field.
 Since childhood, coding is one of my favorite things in life.
 I also love making personal development videos on my YouTube channel</p>

 ###